rokroskar/spark_workshop/notebooks/workshop_intro/Introduction.md

 * a set of interconnected servers steered through some common gateway <!-- .element: class="fragment" data-fragment-index="1" -->
 * easy for "embarrasingly" parallel work-loads <!-- .element: class="fragment" data-fragment-index="1" -->
-* book-keeping nightmare (tons of files, intermediate products etc.) <!-- .element: class="fragment" data-fragment-index="1" -->
+* book-keeping nightmare (tons of files, but helped with workflow managers) <!-- .element: class="fragment" data-fragment-index="1" -->
 * not so easy for really parallel computation <!-- .element: class="fragment" data-fragment-index="1" -->
 * definitely not easy for interactive use and data exploration <!-- .element: class="fragment" data-fragment-index="1" -->